Markov semi-groups generated by elliptic operators with divergence-free drift: Existence of weak solutions

-for any fixed $(t,\tau,\xi)$.
+for any fixed $(t-\tau,\xi)$.
 This implies that

-and the proof is done. \end{proof} The proposition above implies that any week solution is an approximation solution.
+and the proof is done. \end{proof} The proposition above implies that all weak solutions are approximation solutions.
 Here the divergence-free condition is the key to have the dual operator being conservative to obtain (\ref{eq: conservative of the dual}).